Nature and people first

 Yá'át'ééh!
 Naaltsoos bik'eh hózhóóngo nihaa shiyázhí nishłį́ dóó yíláńgó tʼáá ałdoot'éego béésh baa hózhǫ́ǫgo saad náásgóó saad bee yizhchąʼiiʼ.
 Tʼáá Chilchinbeto Pumped Hydro Storage da'áłá'ííshjaałdii yéé ákótʼée ádinígíí dóó bee hazʼą́ jiní.

 When news of the Navajo Generating Station (NGS) closure appeared in the media, Nature and People First saw Black Mesa in the background of a photo of NGS.
-Black Mesa appeared to be the ideal location for a pumped storage hydropower project and might provide many of the energy and economic benefits of NGS while using less land and utilizing wind and solar energy instead of coal.
-Thus Nature and People First visited the Navajo Nation and reached out to Navajo leadership and Chapters including Chilchinbeto Chapter of the Navajo Nation located south of Kayenta Arizona and at the base of Black Mesa.
-Chilchinbeto Chapter shared this vision of locating a pumped storage hydropower project on Black Mesa and our work together began.
+Black Mesa appeared to be the ideal location for a clean energy pumped storage hydropower project (PSH) to provide many of the energy and local economic benefits of NGS while using much less land and producing clean energy instead of fossil fuel energy.
+Thus, Nature and People First visited the Navajo Nation and reached out to Navajo leadership and Chapters including Chilchinbeto Chapter of the Navajo Nation located south of Kayenta Arizona and at the base of Black Mesa.
+Chilchinbeto Chapter shared this vision of locating a clean energy pumped storage hydropower project on Black Mesa.
+Our partnership with the Chilchinbeto community began.

 This website will: